-An Army Officer emailed me with a goal of dropping two minutes off his mile run pace.
-This is not a tough goal to achieve if you are presently running a 10:00 mile and have a goal of 8:00 mile pace.
-However, as you can imagine, it gets much tougher going from 8:00 mile pace to 6:00 mile pace or faster.
-But the 10:00 to 8:00 pace can actually be done in less than a few months as long as you are not new to running.
+An Army officer emailed me with a goal of dropping two minutes off his mile run pace.
+This is not a tough goal to achieve if you currently are running a 10-minute mile and have a goal of an eight-minute mile pace.
+However, as you can imagine, it gets much tougher going from an eight-minute mile pace to six minutes or faster.
+But going from 10 minutes to eight minutes can be done in less than a few months as long as you are not new to running.

-If you are a beginner, you should always ramp up distance, pace, and intensity over a six to eight week period as described in the chart below:
+If you are a beginner, you should ramp up distance, pace and intensity over a six- to eight-week period as described in the chart below:

 Running Plan I - Beginning Runners